Indamutsa/gitops/README.md

 The url is obtained ngrok: `ngrok http 8080`

 Change something in the code base, and then push.
 The webhook will be triggered on push

+After configuring the webhook using the generic webhook trigger plugin in jenkins, we create another pipeline for the configuration of the cluster, essentially to enable the run of kubernetes from argocd